 PayPal is an online payment processor first.
 Its point-of-sale (POS) service is meant to support business account holders who wish to process transactions through PayPal.
 Unfortunately, PayPal Zettle does not come with any available add-on POS features, nor does it have a range of compatible POS integrations.
 This makes it difficult for merchants with fast-growing companies that require other back-office tools such as shipping and vendor and employee management.

 For a mobile POS, it’s crucial to be able to continue accepting payments even when the internet connection is interrupted.
 Unfortunately, while its mobile card reader is more feature-rich than most of its competitors, PayPal Zettle does not support offline payments.
 You will have to depend on your data or Wi-Fi when accepting on-the-go payments.

 Consider an alternative like Square.
 Its POS can function offline, and it will store any offline payments to process and sync up once the internet connection is restored.

-Shopify is the best alternative for online businesses that require better inventory management.
+If this is a significant disadvantage of PayPal for your business, consider Shopify as an alternative.
 Not only is it capable of handling larger volumes of inventory, it also provides full integration with its mobile POS app, so your inventory levels are always updated for both website and in-person sales.
+This makes Shopify the best option for online businesses that require better inventory management.

 Still looking for other payment options?
 Read more of our recommended best alternatives to PayPal.

-There are 403 million active PayPal accounts as of the second quarter of 2021, which means there’s more potential business for small business owners who use the platform.
+There are 429 million active PayPal accounts as of the first quarter of 2022, which means there’s more potential business for small business owners who use the platform.
 When managed effectively, the benefits of PayPal business accounts can quickly outweigh the negatives.
 Aspiring entrepreneurs can utilize its financing and tax reporting features to build a profitable business that grows into a successful venture.